 Kiwanis Prince George has almost 40 working and retired business professional members that meet regularly at the Twisted Cork Restaurant.
 See the video below on why Kiwanis matters as a global volunteer service organization, dedicated to "Serving the Children of the World".
 We're always looking for new members.
 So if you'd like to come to one of our meetings or periodic events, please email us at kiwanispg (at)gmail[dot]com or message us through our local club Facebook site.

-We're excited to be partnering with Two Rivers Gallery operator, the Prince George Regional Art Gallery Association again to host our third annual event.
+We're excited to be partnering with Two Rivers Gallery operator, the Prince George Regional Art Gallery Association again to host our fifth annual event.
 The gallery is one of Prince George’s unique architecture and professional event spaces.
 It has a great atmosphere that feels both intimate yet open, and familiar yet brand new.
 Its high ceilings, bright glass windows and beautiful artwork make the space a perfect fit for our fun and classy event.